gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault/docs/vault_events.md

-# This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-# If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
 # vault_events Event Source Plugin

 The `vault_events` plugin provides real-time monitoring of HashiCorp Vault events through WebSocket connections for agentless secret rotation workflows.